 A gestational surrogate is a woman who agrees to have an embryo or embryos transferred to her uterus.
 She is not biologically related to the baby since her eggs were not used.
 A detailed legal contract is required between the surrogate and the intended parents, and a judge is usually needed to establish the parentage of the baby after birth.

 What is a traditional surrogate?

 A traditional surrogate is a woman who agrees to be inseminated around the time she is ovulating.
 Half of the baby’s genetics come from her and the other half from the male whose sperm was used for the insemination.
 There are more concerns about whether the traditional surrogate might have trouble turning the baby over to the intended parents than we have with gestational surrogates.
 Many fertility specialists will not work with or promote traditional surrogates because of these concerns.
-There must be a detailed legal contract and usually a judge’s involvement to list the intended parents, and not the surrogate, as the parents on the baby’s birth certificate.
+There must be a detailed legal contract and usually, a judge’s involvement in listing the intended parents, and not the surrogate, as the parents on the baby’s birth certificate.

-If I live out of town how long would I (or my partner) need to be in town at the clinic?
+If I live out of town, how long would I (or my partner) need to be in town at the clinic?

 What are the first steps I need to take?